angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 (Note: These helpers are not part of Jasmine, but come from `@angular/core/testing`.)
 Vitest provides its own [fake timer system](https://vitest.dev/api/vi.html#fake-timers).
 Using it requires some practice, because not all timers behave the same and not every test needs the same tools.
-Let’s start with a simple time-based example.
+Let's start with a simple time-based example.
 The following function increases a counter after exactly five seconds:

 ```ts